February 10, 2021

 As long as your home already has a central HVAC system, you can connect the heat pump to the home’s ductwork.
 If you can afford to install a geothermal heat pump in your home, don’t bother doing it yourself.
 Getting something wrong could lead to poor system performance or expensive repairs and requires extensive technical knowledge and equipment plus knowledge of the proper zoning and permitting for your region.

-Rather, have a professional HVAC contractor like Beltway Air Conditioning & Heating of Hanover, Maryland, install it for you.
+Rather, have a professional HVAC contractor like Beltway Air Conditioning, Heating, & Plumbing of Hanover, Maryland, install it for you.
 Our NATE-certified technicians know the ins and outs of modern geothermal heat pumps.
-Here at Beltway Air Conditioning & Heating, our Marylander HVAC professionals take pride in doing jobs right the first time around.
+Here at Beltway Air Conditioning, Heating, & Plumbing, our Marylander HVAC professionals take pride in doing jobs right the first time around.

 Invest in an Energy Audit